I don’t know why I like cream of celery soup. It’s kind of in the same category for me as cream of mushroom soup.

 Anyways, I just know that I want to eat it, (and I thought you would too), so I created this recipe.

 And it turns out that it doesn’t even require cream to be creamy.
-However, I still add some because it is yummy with it.

 Like any soup, this cream of celery soup is simple to throw together, and the simmering pot does most of the cooking work.